Gonna take some time to do the things we never had ~ Toto: Africa

 Inside or out?

 Next step: do you go for a safari lodge inside the game reserve, or on the outside?
-Well, it depends on the region and the game reserve within that region.
-We can help; just ask us.
+Well, in general we prefer to stay in, but it depends on the region and the game reserve.
+We can advise; just ask us.

 On what basis do we pick a lodge?

 It’s all about the quality of wildlife viewing and and the accommodation comfort.
 First we suggest a reputable game reserve, and then a consistently well-run lodge in that reserve.
 And yes, we are fussy about both, and to us, quality and comfort always matter when you’re far from home.
 Our favourite lodges offer warm service plus game viewing that surpassed our high expectations.
 See our quality checklist here.

 When is the best time?

 The very best time for an African safari is .. always.
 This is because Africa is blessed with close to perfect weather.
 We do have seasons though; the differences are often measured in rainfall (ie. rain or dry seasons) and temperatures do vary, but moderately.
 So in short, it very much depends which region you want to visit, and we can advise when it will be optimal.
 We can advise.

 How do I know the price is fair?

 We cost all our tours on the published prices of safari lodges.
 No more.
 Road transfers, internal flights, conservation fees, taxis and government tourism levies, plus VAT are then added to the lodge price, as required.
 Bank charges of 3 – 5% for credit card payments will apply; however there is no charge for EFTs, which, although it’s a little slower, makes it easier to track a payment.
 Of course, it is entirely possible to do all the payment tasks yourself if you have the time, and we offer assistance with the safari lodge booking.
 Safari prices in 2023/24 start at approximately US$750 per person, sharing, per night in a private game reserve, fully-inclusive.